 The first part of the asylum application process is an interview with the immigration authorities at the Croydon detention centre.
 At this interview you will be given the opportunity to explain why you need asylum.
 Your identity documents, if you have them, will be kept by the authorities until the end of the application process, at which stage they will be returned to you.

-If, at this stage, your case is considered straight-forward it may be categorised a Detained Fast Track (DFT) case.
-If your case is put in the DFT you will be detained while the decision to grant you asylum is considered.
+If, at this stage, your case is considered straight-forward it may be categorised a Detained Asylum Casework (DAC) case.
+If your case is put in the DAC you will be detained while the decision to grant you asylum is considered.

-If you are an asylum seeker under the age of 18 (minor) our Immigration and Asylum solicitors will be able to attend your screening interview with you.
+If you are an asylum seeker under the age of 18 (minor) our Immigration and Asylum solicitors will be able to attend your screening and substantive asylum interviews with you.

 After your screening the immigration authorities will schedule a first meeting for you and your case owner.
 This will usually take place less than 1 week after your screening.
-Your case owner will be a representative from the UK Border Agency who will be responsible for your asylum application.
+Your case owner will be a representative from the UK Visas and Immigration who will be responsible for your asylum application.
 At this meeting they will explain the application process to you and collect your identity documents from you if you were unable to provide them at the screening.

 Our immigration solicitors will be able to advise and assist you on gathering evidence in support of your application.
 This can be in the form of medical reports, psychiatric reports and evidence of human rights atrocities in the country of your origin.